unibaseio/aip-agent/examples/aip_personal_agents/api.md

   - If missing required fields: 400 error
   - If server error occurs: 500 error with error message

-## Error Codes

-- 400: Bad Request (Invalid JSON format, missing required fields, username too long)
-- 401: Unauthorized (Missing Authorization header)
-- 403: Forbidden (Invalid bearer token)
-- 404: User Not Found
-- 415: Unsupported Media Type (Content-Type must be application/json)
-- 500: Internal Server Error

-## Notes

-1. All POST requests must use `application/json` format
-2. Username length cannot exceed 15 characters (Twitter handle limit)
-3. Profile generation is an asynchronous process and may require waiting time
-4. Chat interface supports conversation ID, which will be auto-generated if not provided (format: `${membase_id}_${username}`)
-5. User profiles are automatically refreshed every 10 minutes
-6. The server uses a thread pool with 4 workers for handling background tasks
-7. Conversation history can be retrieved with optional parameters for conversation ID and number of recent messages

 ## System Configuration

 - Server runs on port 5001 (configurable via `--port` argument)